-Alberto “Papo” Manrara has extensive experience in all facets of litigation.
-After five years in the Miami-Dade State Attorney’s Office as a trial prosecutor, he has the expertise and ability to assist clients obtain a timely and cost effective resolution of legal matters.
+Alberto “Papo” Manrara leverages his extensive experience in all facets of litigation to produce favorable results for our clients.
+After five years in the Miami-Dade State Attorney’s Office as a trial prosecutor, he developed the expertise and ability to assist clients obtain a timely and cost effective resolution of legal matters.

 Papo attended Villanova University School of Law under the prestigious Deirdre L. Bailey Leadership Scholarship, graduating with honors.
 His oral and written advocacy skills were recognized by his selection to the Moot Court Board and to serve as a Teaching Assistant for the first year legal writing course.
-He was selected as a representative for Villanova’s Inclusiveness Commission and to participate in the prestigious Pepper Hamilton Business Law and Entrepreneurship Externship.
-During his summers, Papo interned for Federal Magistrate Judge David Strawbridge, clerked for Judge Gil Freeman in Miami’s Complex Business Litigation Division, and worked for Griesing Law, a renowned NAMWOLF boutique firm in Philadelphia.
+He was also selected to participate in the prestigious Pepper Hamilton Business Law and Entrepreneurship Externship.
+During his summers, Papo interned for Federal Magistrate Judge David Strawbridge, clerked for Judge Gil Freeman in Miami’s Complex Business Litigation Division, and worked for Griesing Law, a renowned NAMWOLF boutique litigation firm in Philadelphia.